frostwire/frostwire/desktop/README.md

 coding skills, we'll just give you commit access on the real repo and you will be part of the development team._

+### Environment Variables for Runtime Configuration

+ **FROSTWIRE_FORCE_UPDATE_MESSAGE** if this env variable is set FrostWire will always show the update dialog for testing purposes

 ### License

 Frostwire Desktop is offered under the [GNU General Public License](http://www.gnu.org/copyleft/gpl.html).
 Available [here](LICENSE.txt).